geode-sdk/docs/tutorials/custom-layers.md

         menu_selector(MyVeryOriginalLayer::onBack)
     );

+    // Not adding this function will disable keyBackClicked from being called.
+    // This makes it impossible to exit levels with the backspace key. this->setKeypadEnabled(true);

     // Add a back button the the top-left corner of the screen with a small offset. menu->addChildAtPosition(backBtn, Anchor::TopLeft, {25, -25});